ClimenteA/pyvan/README.md

 source\_sub\_dir|''|a sub directory relative to `build_dir` where the to execute python files will be installed input\_dir|'.'|the directory to get the main\_file\_name file from icon\_location|TODO|for now pyvan will create a .bat file which links the main\_file\_name with python.exe in the future will add something that will convert the .bat to .exe and you will be able to set it an icon too

+Thanks to [silvandeleemput](https://github.com/silvandeleemput) for extending the available options and adding support for CLI commands.

 If pyvan didn't managed to install all the modules needed go in dist/Scripts folder and install them manually with `pip install module`